Report: Treasury fund to ease virus crisis off to slow start | WTOP

 The $500 billion Treasury fund includes $46 billion to make loans and loan guarantees to the airline industry, which has been hit hard by the pandemic as air traffic has come to a near halt.
 None of that money has been disbursed.

-Treasury also is a creating a Main Street Lending Program intended to facilitate lending by banks to small and medium-sized businesses.
+The Federal Reserve is setting up a Main Street Lending Program intended to facilitate lending by banks to small and medium-size businesses.
+The program would support lending up to $600 billion, with Treasury providing $75 billion to offset any potential losses.
 That program also has not disbursed any money, the report said.

 The economic rescue law, also known as the Cares Act, imposed a number of restrictions on the use of the Treasury fund.
 For example, none of the $500 billion can support an entity in which top Trump administration officials, members of Congress, or certain family members have a controlling interest.